Timeline of the COVID-19 pandemic in Saskatchewan: Spring (April–June)

-July
+Summer (July–September)

 On July 11, Step 3 of the reopening plan took effect, meaning that almost all remaining public health orders (including the mask mandate) were withdrawn.

 A major outbreak occurred in the Hatchet Lake Dene Nation, which on July 8 contributed to Saskatchewan's largest single-day increase in cases (113) since early-June.

 In late-July, another major outbreak was reported in the Buffalo River Dene Nation, which by July 23 had reached 65 cases.
 The NITHA believed that evacuation efforts for wildfires in the region (where 250 residents were sheltered in hotel rooms in Lloydminster), and complacency following the lifting of public health orders, were factors in the outbreak.
 Chief Elmer Campbell believed the outbreak was imported by residents travelling to larger centres for supplies during the evacuation, but also criticized the province's lifting of restrictions without factoring in low vaccination rates in Northern Saskatchewan, and demanded that enforceable public health orders be reinstated in the region in order to control the outbreak.
 Campbell argued that "Facebook doctors" spreading misinformation had led to anti-vaccination rhetoric in the region, despite its best efforts to incentivize vaccination.

 By July 30, the North zones accounted for nearly half of Saskatchewan's active cases, which had doubled in the past 10 days.
 The province reported that the majority of new cases in July were among individuals who were not vaccinated.